JJStadl2/shake-down/README.md

-# ShakeDown Backing list and geear manager
+# ShakeDown Backpacking list and gear manager

 This Laravel application replaces the Excel spreadsheets we all use to weigh and manager packs for multi-day backpacking.